 Step 5: File SPICe+ Form

-This integrated form includes PAN, TAN, GST, EPFO, ESIC, and bank account registration, all in one.
+An integrated form for PAN, TAN, GST, EPFO, ESIC, and bank account registration.

-Issued by the Registrar of Companies (RoC), along with the CIN (Corporate Identification Number).
+Certificate of incorporation issued by the Registrar of Companies (RoC) along with CIN (Corporate Identification Number).

 Step 7: Post-Incorporation Compliances